madhusudanshrestha/vehicle_tracking_api/README.md

 # VEHICLE TRACKING
 ## Overview
-This software is designed to track vehicle and the location they visited.
+This software is designed to track vehicles and the location they visited.

 ## Installation Guide